DARSakthi/DARSakthi.github.io/verses-lab.markdown

 Alexander Tschantz [(website)](https://github.com/alec-tschantz)

-Additionally, the lab has strong connections to the [EASy group](https://www.sussex.ac.uk/research/centres/ai-research-group/) at Sussex University and the [Wellcome Centre](https://www.fil.ion.ucl.ac.uk) at University College London.
+Additionally, the lab has strong connections to the [EASy group](https://www.sussex.ac.uk/research/centres/ai-research-group/) at the University of Sussex and the [Wellcome Centre](https://www.fil.ion.ucl.ac.uk) at University College London.
 (Current as of April 2022.)

 ## Papers and Preprints